Science Quotes by Sir James Jeans (15)

 — Sir James Jeans

-On Free-Will', from Physics and Philosophy (1943), 217.
-In Franklin Le Van Baumer (ed.), Main Currents of Western Thought (1978), 703.
+In 'On Free-Will', Physics and Philosophy (1942), 216.
+Also collected in Franklin Le Van Baumer (ed.), Main Currents of Western Thought (1978), 703.

-The stream of human knowledge is impartially heading towards a non-mechanical reality.
+The stream of human knowledge is heading towards a non-mechanical reality.
 The universe begins to look more like a great thought than a great machine.
 Mind no longer appears to be an accidental intruder into the realm of matter.
 We are beginning to suspect that we ought rather to hail it as the creator and governor of this realm.

 — Sir James Jeans

-The Mysterious Universe (1930), chapter 5.
+The Mysterious Universe (1930), 137.

 The tendency of modern physics is to resolve the whole material universe into waves, and nothing but waves.
 These waves are of two kinds: bottled-up waves, which we call matter, and unbottled waves, which we call radiation or light.
 If annihilation of matter occurs, the process is merely that of unbottling imprisoned wave-energy and setting it free to travel through space.
 These concepts reduce the whole universe to a world of light, potential or existent, so that the whole story of its creation can be told with perfect accuracy and completeness in the six words: 'God said, Let there be light'.